getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ##### Breadcrumbs
 _Import name: `Sentry.Integrations.Breadcrumbs`_

 This integration wraps native APIs to capture breadcrumbs.
-By default, all APIs are wrapped.
+By default, the Sentry SDK wraps all APIs.

 Available options: